 In Greek, the word translated as "righteousness" or in many translations, "justice" means "justice" in the sense of "the fulfillment of the law," but this refers to natural law and the traditions of custom rather than to governmental laws.
 It does not mean conforming to current social fashions in thinking, which are seen as its opposite.
 "Righteousness" is the state for which humans were designed.
 In traditional terms, it means being virtuous, honest, and pure; thinking and acting correctly.
 Our modern idea of justice, that is, the legal standard giving every person due process, is a much lower standard that this idea of virtue.
 The modern idea of "social justice" as being related to what people deserve in life, equity, as opposed to how they behave, is not captured by this term alien.

 The "for" here is a causal adverb that means "seeing that", "because", or "since."

 The "they" is used explicitly as the subject of the final phrase.
 This is unnecessary in Greek because the subject is also a part of the verb ending.
 Christ only uses the pronoun when he wants to emphasize it.

 The Greek word translated in this version as "filled" also means "to satisfy" with a close association with the physical satisfaction of eating.
 Christ uses a bit a humor here, choosing a word that is usually applied to cattle, specifically the fattening of cattle.
-This takes us back to Christ's metaphor for eating, especially bread (Mat 4:4), and receiving what we really need besides food into our lives.
+This takes us back to Christ's metaphor for eating, especially bread (Matthew 4:4), and receiving what we really need besides food into our lives.

 There are a number of patterns in the Beatitudes, which are discussed in this article, The Beatitudes.